profunccdata/Knowledge_Based_Systems/README.md

 [ back to Table of Contents](#toc)

 <a name="chapter8"></a>
-## Chapter 8:  Time-Windowed Aggregate Features
+## Chapter 8:  Time-Windowed Aggregate Features - See Data Science on GCP

 <p></p>
 <p></p>